pik-piam/PyPSA-China-PIK/docs/index.md

 This version has is maintained by the PIK team.
 It is not yet published, please contact us in case you are interested in using the model.

-The model is based on the PyPSA-EUR work by the Tom Brown Group, orignally adapted to China by Hailiang Liu et al for their study of [hydro-power in china](https://doi.org/10.1016/j.apenergy.2019.02.009) and extended by Xiaowei Zhou et al for their  ["Multi-energy system horizon planning: Early decarbonisation in China avoids stranded assets"](https://doi.org/10.1049/ein2.12011) paper.
+The model is based on the PyPSA-EUR work by the Tom Brown Group, originally adapted to China by Hailiang Liu et al for their study of [hydro-power in china](https://doi.org/10.1016/j.apenergy.2019.02.009) and extended by Xiaowei Zhou et al for their  ["Multi-energy system horizon planning: Early decarbonisation in China avoids stranded assets"](https://doi.org/10.1049/ein2.12011) paper.
 It has received significant upgrades.